2026 Edition

 How to practise

 Take our two free practice tests first to benchmark yourself.
 If you score below 18/24, drill weak topics in our training mode and revisit our cheat sheets for the dates, monarchs and saints that come up most often.
+For sample questions in other phrasings (UK citizenship questions, British nationality test questions, life in the UK test examples) see our questions and answers hub.

 FAQ